 .3 Work centers (job shops)

 Work centers, also known as job shops, are organized around similar processes rather than around product flow.
 For example, in the case of a machine shop, similar machines would be grouped together—lathes in one area, grinders in another, mills in yet another.
 Products move between groups of machines as required by their production requirements.
 As general-purpose equipment is used, work centers theoretically have the lowest investment costs in equipment.

 Many manufacturers use a combination of the previous process designs as dictated by the manufacturing environment, product design, and customer or market demands.

 4.2.7 Focused factories

 Focused factories are plants established to focus the entire manufacturing system on a limited set of products, technologies, volumes, and markets precisely defined by the company's competitive strategy, technology, and economics.
-A focused factory can achieve the lowest possible investment cost and have the best possible customer service due to the elimination of waste from market disruptions and changeovers.
+A focused factory can achieve the lowest possible investment cost and have the best possible Customer Relations due to the elimination of waste from market disruptions and changeovers.
 In a focused factory, the entire workforce, including management, is dedicated to satisfying the needs of its specific customer base or market niche.